 Share this post:

-For those wanting this summer to delve into the art of doing nothing during their holidays, the small Cyclades islands ?? your paradise.
+For those wanting this summer to delve into the art of doing nothing during their holidays, the small Cyclades islands are your paradise.
 A nice hotel, an amazing beach, fresh sea food and time to relax and read a book is what to expect.
 If this “nothing” is everything you’ve dreamt of for this post-Covid summer, then hurry up and book your holiday now.

 The small Cyclades islands are an archipelago of tiny islands in the Cyclades and are located east of Naxos.
 They have a small or mild tourist growth and have maintained their local character.
 There is only a limited number of hotels and most of them sell out for the high season really quick.
 What adds even more to the experience of a holiday to one of those islands is that not car is needed.
 The main means of transportation is either your own feet, a kaiki (fisherman’s boat), a bicycle, or hitchhiking to the few cars there.

 We have gathered a list of some beautifully designed retreats and guesthouses on these remote islands of the Aegean archipelago.
 The small Cyclades complex is a group of small islets scattered like confetti on the east of Naxos.
 These islands are Donoussa, Koufonisia (Pano Koufonisi and Kato Koufonisi), Schinoussa and Iraklia.
 Another island that belongs to this group is Keros which remains completely uninhabited since 1968 and has been declared as an archaeological site.